 - Coconut oil

 My weekly shopping list will include most of the above, but not everything.
-I also stock up on vegetables, salad, unsweetened almond milk, fruit, and water.
+I also stock up on vegetables, salad, fruit, and water.
 I’m a creature of habit so my breakfast every day at work is the same (different at weekends when I have more time to prepare something fancy), and my lunches and dinners will differ.
-I alternate my protein & carbohydrate foods to give variety.
+I alternate the foods above to give variety.